AP Degree // Study in English

 The final acceptance letter will be sent at the end of July, after we receive all diplomas/necessary documents.

 Danish, Nordic, EU and EEA students: Free of charge.

-Students who are exchanged between IBA and other institutions where bilateral exchange agreements exist are exempt from paying study fees to IBA.
+Students who are exchanged between IBA and other institutions where exchange agreements exist are exempt from paying tuition fees to the IBA.

 The programme is entitled to the Danish state education support (SU).
 Read more at www.su.dk.